kbakirov/Access-AWS-Database-by-Python/README.md

   print(x)
 ```

-## And we have printed values of our table
+## Job is done!
+We have printed values of our table

 ![Jupyter](Jupyter.png)